kudashevs/laravel-last-modified/README.md

 ## How it works

 First, the middleware identifies the last modification time of a given url by parsing the request.
-It checks the following
+It tries to retrieve this information from the possible origins in the following order (if it cannot retrieve the information, it moves forward):
+- a first model in the view data,
-origins: a first model in the view data, a first collection in the view data, a compiled view file, a view file, as a last resort, a fallback.
-When the last modification time has been identified, the middleware sets the `Last-Modified` response header.

-Then, it handles the `If-Modified-Since` request header using the data retrieved in the previous step.
+- a first collection in the view data,
+- a first paginator in the view data,
+- a compiled view file,
+- a view file,
+- as a last, a fallback.

+After the last modification time has been retrieved, the middleware sets the `Last-Modified` response header.
+Then, it handles the `If-Modified-Since` request header using the last modification time from the previous step.

 ## Configuration